hawagabriela/FARE-TRACKER-PROGRAM/README.md

 # FARE-TRACKER-PROGRAM

 ## Description
-This is a simple Python program that helps users record and manage their transportation expenses.
+This is a simple Python program that helps users keep track of their transport expenses.
 Users can add fares by entering the date, type of transport, and fare amount.
-The program allows users to view all recorded fares in a clear and organized table.
-It can also calculate the total money spent on transportation so users can keep track of their expenses.
-The menu is easy to use and runs continuously until the user decides to exit, making it simple and interactive for everyone.
+After adding a fare, the program shows a small receipt with the details.
+It also checks if the weekly budget is passed and gives a warning if it is.
+Users can see all fares in a clear table and check the total money spent.
+The menu is easy to use and stays open until the user chooses to exit, making it simple and easy for everyone.

 ## Problem Statement + Objectives
-People spend money on transportation every day but often forget how much.
-This makes it hard to know total expenses.
-Our program helps users record their fares and see all their expenses.
-It also calculates the total spent and is simple to use.
+People spend money on transport every day but often forget how much they spent.
+This makes it hard to know the total cost.
+Our program helps users write down their fares, see all expenses, and know the total spent.
+It is easy to use and helps manage transport money better.

 ## Planned Features
 -Add a fare (date, transport, amount)

--View all recorded fares
+-View all recorded fares in a table

--Calculate total spent
+-Show total money spent

+-Show total per transport type

+-Give a warning if weekly budget is passed

+-Show a small receipt after adding a fare

 -Exit: Close the program